MOLO17/libreoffice-android-build-environment/README.md

     ssh -p 2222 root@localhost

-Change `2222` to any local port number of your choice.
+You can change `2222` to any local port number of your choice.

-## How to build LibreOffice for Android

-Login in as `docker` user with SSH; Run the `get-libreoffice-core.sh` script to clone the latest 100 commits from `master` branch and get a default `autogen.input` configuration.

-Just run `make` within the project folder to launch a build.

 ## Credits